 A clinician-curated collection for driven women ready to work with the body, not just the mind, in healing trauma.

 Trauma isn’t only stored in your thoughts and memories.
-It’s stored in your body — in the way your shoulders brace, your breath shallows, your jaw tightens when a particular feeling arrives.
+It’s stored in your body.
+In the way your shoulders brace, your breath shallows, your jaw tightens when a particular feeling arrives.
 Talk therapy, for all its value, can miss this layer entirely.

 Annie Wright, LMFT integrates somatic awareness into her clinical work because the body is where relational trauma lives.
 These are the resources she trusts most for women beginning to explore body-based healing.